 This clause requires the provision of details about ongoing clinical trials (which must be registered within 21 days of initiation of patients enrolment) and completed trials for medicines licensed for use in at least one country.
-Further information can be found in the Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases 2008 (http://clinicaltrials.ifpma.org).
+Further information can be found in the Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases 2009 and the Joint Position on the Publication of Clinical Trial Results in the Scientific Literature 2010, both at http://clinicaltrials.ifpma.org.

-Details about clinical trials must be limited to factual and nonpromotional information.
+Details about clinical trials must be limited to factual and non-promotional information.
 Such information must not constitute promotion to health professionals, appropriate administrative staff or the public.